-A: On December 15 or 16 (during the weekend), I checked my account and it showed an account balance of negative $3347.84, although I hadn’t received any notification from them.
+A: On December 15 or 16 (during the weekend), I checked my account, and it showed a remaining balance of negative $3,347.84, although I hadn’t received any notification from them.
 On December 17, I received the following email:

 Q: How long did FedLoan say the refund of your excess payments would take?

-A: I saw that the balance was equal to my last 8 months payments.
-I called them to see how long it would take for me to receive the refund.
-I can’t remember if they said 60-90 days or 90-120 days.
+A: I saw that the balance was equal to my last eight monthly payments.
+I called them to see how long it would take to receive the refund.
+I can’t remember if they said 60 to 90 days or 90 to 120 days.

-Regardless, it sounded like it would take at least a couple months.
+Regardless, it sounded like it would take at least a couple of months.
 I’m pretty excited because it was almost $19,000 of loans forgiven.
-I was quite surprised at how quick the TEPSLF process went.
+I was quite surprised at how quickly the TEPSLF process went.

 What I learned about TEPSLF from Jamie’s story